-In the world today, seven percent of all species are in danger of going extinct (WWF, n.d.).
-This is a problem, because every animal that dies reduces biodiversity, which is important because without biodiversity the whole food chain might collapse and everything could die ("Biodiversity," n.d.).
+In the world today, seven percent of all species are in danger of going extinct ("Life at the edge," n.d.).
+This is a problem, because every animal that dies reduces biodiversity, without which the whole food chain might collapse and everything could die ("Biodiversity," n.d.).
 One of the most endangered animals is the narwhal, which is a kind of whale that lives near the North Pole and Canada.
-This essay first describes the narwhal in detail, then outlines three problems causing it to become endangered, and finally summarises and critically analyses three possible solutions to those problems.
+This essay first describes the narwhal in detail, then looks at some problems causing them to become endangered , and finally outlines three possible solutions to those problems.

-This paragraph looks at three reasons why narwhals are experiencing problems: hunting, illegal trade, and climate change.
-The first problem is hunting, which is done in several countries around the world, and as a result the number of narwhal has gone down ("Basic facts about narwhals," n.d.).
-In Greenland, people use lance for hunting, while in North Canada people use fast boats and rifles ("History of the narwhal," n.d.).
+This paragraph looks at three ways in which narwhals are experiencing problems - hunting, illegal trade, and climate change.
+The first problem is hunting.
+This is done either in traditional or modern ways - for example in Greenland people use lances, while in North Canada they use fast boats and rifles ("History of the narwhal," n.d.).
 Although this is normally illegal, the hunters are Inuit, and because hunting narwhal is part of their culture, they are allowed to hunt by law ("History of the narwhal," n.d.).
 The second problem is illegal trade.
-The tusks. mainly hunted in Canada, are sold as unicorn horns, which are said to have curing abilities in Chinese herbal medicine, even though this is not true ("Narwhals: Photos show decline," 2004).
+The tusks are sold as unicorn horns in Chinese herbal medicine, which is illegal ("Narwhals: Photos show decline," 2004).
 However, the tusk value is more than $1.5 million, which means many people are willing to risk being caught ("International narwhal tusk smuggling," 2014).
 The third problem is climate change, which is the most difficult problem to fix.
-Mainly it is caused by human activity such as industry, which causes smog and micro-dust, and these materials cause global warming.
-As a result, the North and South Pole ice caps have both been melting and this has raised the sea's level and temperature ("Narwhals threatened," n.d.).
-Narwhals cannot adjust to the changes in sea temperature, and in fact, many of them have already died as a result ("National Geographic," n.d.).
+The North and South Pole ice caps have both been melting and this has raised the sea's level and temperature ("Narwhals threatened," n.d.).
+As a result, the narwhal cannot adjust to the changes in sea temperature, and many of them have already died as a result ("History of the narwhal," n.d.).
 In summary, there are three main problems - hunting, illegal trading, and global warming - of which the most serious is global warming.
-However, the next paragraph suggests some possible solutions to these issues.
+However, the next paragraph examines some possible solutions to these issues.

 In conclusion, this essay first described the narwhal, then examined three issues that it is facing, and suggested some possible answers.
 The narwhal has three problems – illegal hunting, illegal trade, and global warming - of which the most dangerous is global warming.
 However, there are three solutions - banning illegal hunting, banning hunting for tusks to trade, and stopping global warming.
 Unfortunately, none of these solutions is fully effective.
 If we want to save the narwhals, then more ideas are needed, or at least a more effective approach to them, and in particular global warming.